area17/laravel-auto-head-tags/README.md

 </html>
 ```

+This directive is also configurable, just publish the configuration and change the `blade.directive`.

 ## Configuring

-All available tags are on the config file: `config/twill-head.yaml`, and everything is configurable.
+All available tags are on the config file: `config/laravel-auto-head-tags.yaml`, and everything is configurable.
 This is an extract of the tags section:

 ``` yaml
 # TAGS